Pitchfork Music Festival: 2006

 The 2006 Pitchfork Music Festival was the first festival organized and run entirely by Pitchfork Media.
 This was also the only year that the Pitchfork and Intonation Music Festivals were held in the same year.
 The 2006 Pitchfork festival drew more than 35,000 visitors to listen to 41 bands on July 29 and 30.

 2005 Intonation Music Festival

 In 2005, Pitchfork Media was hired by a music promotion company called Skyline Chicago to curate the Intonation Festival at Union Park in Chicago.
 While this was not technically the "Pitchfork Music Festival," because of Pitchfork Media's prominent role in the event as well as its future success in staging similar festivals at the same location, many Chicagoans and music fans consider the 2005 event to be for all intents and purposes the first Pitchfork festival and refer to it by that name.

 The performers included Tortoise, the Wrens, the Decemberists, the Go!
 Team, Les Savy Fav, Broken Social Scene, Andrew Bird, and the Hold Steady.

 Paris

+2025

+The 2025 Paris festival was held on 3 to 9 November 2025.